 - Making new friends with counselors, campers, and creating a special friendship with Camp Directors, Dan M. and others.

-Learn more about his extraordinary camp and its quest to continue to helping those with special needs improve their lives. http://www.elkscampgrassick.com/
+Learn more about this extraordinary camp and its quest to continue to helping those with special needs improve their lives.

 A great event for family fun.
-Tappen, N.D. had celebrated its 125th Year Quasquicentennial Anniversary in 2003, and it was quite a celebration.
+Tappen, North Dakota celebrated its 125th Year Quasquicentennial Anniversary in 2003, and it was quite a celebration.
 The entire town was looking like something in a picture book of green manicured lawns, gardens and flowers, and tidy as far as I could see.
 I remember the 100th year Centennial Anniversary and found some old photos in my parents photo albums.

 Tappen may be small, but there are a few businesses that help make Tappen a great place to live or stop in and visit this small town USA.